sulfo/xml-sitemap-feed/readme.txt

 = Do I need to submit the sitemap to search engines? =

 No. In normal circumstances, your site will be indexed by the major search engines before you know it.
 The search engines will be looking for a robots.txt file and (with this plugin activated) find a pointer in it to the XML Sitemap on your blog.
 The search engines will return on a regular basis to see if your site has updates.

-( Read more about _Ping-O-Matic_ under **Does this plugin ping search engines** (below) to make sure your site is under _normal circumstances_ ;) )
+Besides that, Google and Bing are pinged upon each new publication.

-**But** if you have a server _without rewrite rules_, use your blog _without fancy URLs_ (meaning, you have WordPress Permalinks set to the old default value) or have it installed in a _subdirectory_, then read **Do I need to change my robots.txt** for more instructions.
+**NOTE:** If you have a server _without rewrite rules_, use your blog _without fancy URLs_ (meaning, you have WordPress Permalinks set to the old default value) or have it installed in a _subdirectory_, then read **Do I need to change my robots.txt** for more instructions.

 = Does this plugin ping search engines? =

-No. While other XML Sitemap plugins provide pinging to some search engines upon each post edit or publication, this plugin does not.
-There are two reasons for that:

-1. WordPress has a built-in pinging feature.
-Go in your WP Admin section to Settings > Writing and make sure that the text area under **Update services** contains at least `http://rpc.pingomatic.com`.
-Read more on [Ping-O-Matic](http://pingomatic.com) about what excellent service you are actually getting _for free with every WordPress blog_ installation!
-1. For the average website, in my experience, pinging Google or others after each little change does not benefit anything except a theoretical smaller delay in re-indexation of your website.
-This is only theoretical because if your site is popular and active, major search engines will likely be crawling your site on a very regular basis anyway.
-And if, on the other hand, your site is not high on the agenda of the major search engines, they will likely give no priority to your pings at all.

-You can always take a [Google Webmasters Tools account](https://www.google.com/webmasters/tools/) which will tell you many interesting things about your website, sitemap downloads, search terms and your visitors.
-Try it!
+Yes, Google and Bing are pinged upon each new publication.

 = Do I need to change my robots.txt? =